 Kitchens are, according to the old saying, the heart of the home.
 In many cases, that’s true.
 It’s where we gather with family, prepare and share meals, enjoy an early morning cup of coffee and sometimes do homework.
 However, while most people agree that the kitchen plays a big role in their lives, that role can vary from one family to the next.
-Here are a few lifestyle factors to consider when designing a kitchen for a renovation or a new home build:
+Here are a few lifestyle renovation factors to consider when remodeling your kitchen or designing a new home build:

 Do You Cook?

 In most cases, a chef’s kitchen is a big selling point for a home, even if the person who will use it is only a novice cook.
 A kitchen adequately stocked with premium appliances and cooking features is sure to impress your family and friends.
 But remodeling a space is about you and your lifestyle, not everyone else.
 One of the most common kitchen remodeling mistakes is overspending to fit features that aren't a priority.